adhamera/Calculator-Challenge/README.md

 #### Functionality

 * This is a calculator app that will allow multiple users to input numerical values and use arithmetic operations: x / + -  to generate calculations.
 Users can type in any numerical value for 'input one' and any numerical value greater than 0 for 'input two'.
-Next they can select a basic arithmetic operation and click 'calculate' to generate their calculation.
+Next, they can select a basic arithmetic operation and click 'calculate' to generate their calculation.
 Calculations will be logged below the calculator and visible to other users.
 Unfortunately, I was unable to limit visible calculations to only the last 10.

 #### Start the application on your local server